learn-co-curriculum/dsc-spark-dataframes/README.md

 Yes there's definitely something there!
 Unsurprisingly, rain plays in a big factor in the spread of wildfire.

 Let's obtain data from only the summer months in Portugal (June, July, and August).
-We can also do the same for the winter months in Portugal (December, January, February).
+You can also do the same for the winter months in Portugal (December, January, February).

 ```python